nus-cs2103-AY2425S1/ip/docs/README.md

 ### Listing Tasks
 With `list` lemon will display all the task in its saved order.\
-This can also be helpful if you have forgotten what tasks you have gave to lemon and which index each task are under.
+This can also be helpful if you have forgotten what tasks you have given to lemon and which index each task are under.

 ### Finding Tasks
-Whenever you need to filter by a specific keyword from a longgg list of tasks\
+Whenever you need to filter by a specific keyword from a longgg list of tasks.\
 Using `find (keyword)` and lemon will display all tasks that description with the matching keyword

 ### Exiting lemon